aiven/terraform-provider-aiven/docs/resources/account_team_member.md

 ### Required

 - `account_id` (String) The unique account id.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `team_id` (String) An account team id.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `user_email` (String) Is a user email address that first will be invited, and after accepting an invitation, he or she becomes a member of a team.
 Should be lowercase.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 ### Optional